-Costa Rica Coast to Coast Challenge (12 days)
+Costa Rica Coast to Coast Adventure (12 days)

 If there’s one country that has every possible challenge for a great adventure it has to be Costa Rica with a tropical climate that supports an incredible biodiversity encompassing thick rain forest, mangrove swamp and a handful of live volcanoes thrown in for good measure, the result is a destination made for adventure.

-Our Costa Rica coast to coast multi –activity challenge has it all, covering 250km, hike, bike, kayak and white water raft across the Continental Divide on an epic team journey from the edge of the Pacific Ocean to the shores of the Caribbean Sea and experience the breath taking beauty of Central America.
+This Costa Rican coast to coast multi–activity challenge has it all, covering 250km, you will hike, bike, kayak and white water raft across the Continental Divide on an epic team journey from the edge of the Pacific Ocean to the shores of the Caribbean Sea and experience the breath taking beauty of Central America.
 The only requirement is a great sense adventure and a dose of stamina.
-Rest time is as important as being active, so we will have plenty of time to rest up each day in different locations having trekked, cycled or paddled to your destination.
-Our itinerary has been carefully designed by our local team who completed the first coast to coast crossing of Costa Rica in 1996.
+Rest time is as important as being active, so we will have plenty of time to rest up each day in different locations having trekked, cycled or paddled to incredible overnight points.
+Our itinerary has been carefully designed by our fantastic local team who completed the first coast to coast crossing of Costa Rica in 1996.

 Included in the price of the trip